a caregiver showing a phone to an old lady

 Compassion and Empathy

-Companion care is not just about assisting with daily tasks; it’s about forming a supportive and caring relationship.
-Compassion and empathy allow companions to connect with clients and improve their overall well-being.
+A companion worker job is not just about assisting with daily tasks; it’s about forming a supportive and caring relationship.
+Compassion and empathy allow companion workers to connect with clients and improve their overall well-being.

 Basic Caregiving Knowledge

-While companions do not provide medical care, they often assist with essential daily activities such as:
+While a companion worker does not provide medical care, they often assist with essential daily activities such as:

 First aid and CPR certification can be an asset, as it demonstrates preparedness in case of an emergency.